 The Indigi-Grad Workshop, featuring a public-facing speaker series, was successfully held since Fall 2023.

-Enrolled over 30 master’s and graduate students.
+Enrolled over 80 Master’s and PhD students.

 Hosted over 20 speakers, with event attendance ranging from 20 to 50 participants.